zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 3-Mutlilateral diplomacy.md

 - The decision that states are sovereign and should come together to negotiate.
 This can't be found in other histories such as Chinese one.
 - This idea of equal status to negotiate was part of the enlightenment period, even though it took time to cristallise.
 ##### Congress of Vienna
-- First time in history that some voices met regularly to fix things with such equality and legal formalisation (concert of Europe that this congress gave birth to).
+- First time in history that some voices met regularly to fix things with such equality and legal formalisation (Concert of Europe that this congress gave birth to).
 - Gave birth to The Central Commission for the Navigation of the Rhine, established in 1815, was one of the first permanent multilateral institutions.
 Although interrupted at times by conflict, it evolved through the 19th century and survives to this day.
 ##### League of Nations
 - The LoN, predecessor of the UNO, an idea of Woodrow Wilson.
 He wanted talks to be in neutral territory, criticised the talks of Versailles.
 It had flaws and failed to prevent WW2 but it was an important instance of multilateralism.